-The colloquium will be held in Hotel Croatia Cavtat.
+The colloquium will be held in Hotel Croatia Cavtat (in the form of a hybrid or all-virtual conference).
 Rising above a pine-forested peninsula overlooking unspoilt Cavtat Bay, Hotel Croatia Cavtat is the leading five-star resort and conference centre in the South Adriatic.
 Situated on a peninsula jutting into the sea at Croatia’s southernmost point, Cavtat Hotel enjoys countless sunny days and spectacular views of the open sea.

 Just 8km from Dubrovnik airport, Hotel Croatia Cavtat combines a stunning waterfront location with easy access to the paradise-like treasures of the Adriatic coast.
 Must-visit medieval Dubrovnik across the bay is less than half an hour by car, or a relaxed 45-minute boat ride away.